-Philippines eTA Visa Application Process from the United States
+Philippines eTA Visa Waiver Application Process from the United States

 Once the application has been completed the applicant will be assigned a Unique Identification Number or UID.
 In the case of multiple travelers, the UID will be assigned to the primary applicant in the group.

 It is imperative that each individual fills out the online application form as accurately as possible.
-Any discrepancies between the information provided on the form and that shown on the identification documents can render the eTA visa invalid.
+Any discrepancies between the information provided on the form and that shown on the identification documents can render the eTA visa waiver invalid.
 Foreigners can also be barred from entering the Philippines on the basis of traveling on an invalid visa.

-If an individual makes a mistake while filling out the online eTA visa application, they may be required to submit a new application.
-In some cases, the applicant can contact the Philippine eTA visa website with their UID number to have the information updated instead.
+If an individual makes a mistake while filling out the online eTA application, they may be required to submit a new application.
+In some cases, the applicant can contact the Philippine eTA website with their UID number to have the information updated instead.

 Travel to the Philippines from the USA

 Online applications for travel permits to the Philippines are usually very quick. eTA applicants can expect to hear back on the status of their request within 3 business days.
 Sometimes, it can take longer than that in case of public holidays or missing/ incorrect information on the form.

-If the request is approved, the eTA permit will be sent via email at the address provided during the application. eTA holders are expected to take both a digital and hard copy (on an A4 paper sheet) with them as they reach the Philippines.
-If traveling as a group, each member will need to have a separate sheet of paper showing their eTA visa.
+If the request is approved, the eTA Philippines permit from the US will be sent via email at the address provided during the application. eTA holders are expected to take both a digital and hard copy (on an A4 paper sheet) with them as they reach the Philippines.
+If traveling as a group, each member will need to have a separate sheet of paper showing their eTA visa waiver.

 Before entering the country, travelers must obtain proof of a ticket for onward travel from the Philippines to show at their point of departure.
 Otherwise, they may be barred from boarding their flight or be required to purchase a ticket on the spot in order to continue with their travel plans.